phys-jychen/PicoAna/README.md

 By now, the compilation has finished.
 Prepare the data, and have fun! :relaxed:

+## Change Log

+### 30 July 2024

+Modified the conversion process, and made sure that all CSV files are converted to ROOT.

 ## To-Do
-The known bugs should be fixed, more functions might be added to this framework, and some existing functions need further check.
+The fitting should be carefully dealt with and some more functions might be added to this framework.